gem/oq-engine/doc/convergency-of-the-gmfs.rst

 tree that on the surface looks complex, could actually be simple or even trivial, thus computationally much less intensive.
-This can be good or bad: for instance, if you are running a simplified calculation with a smaller number of stochastic event sets, as a prototype of a larger calculation, you may run into logic tree reduction and having a smaller runtime than expected: the prototype will not be significant for the performance of the full computation.
+This can be good or bad: for instance, if you are running a simplified calculation with a small number of stochastic event sets, as a prototype of a larger calculation, you may run into logic tree reduction and having a smaller runtime than expected: the prototype will not be significant for the performance of the real computation.

 For an event based calculation it is impossible to assess the complexity of a logic tree without having computed the ruptures first.